RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 'GROUP BY pf3.foodstuff_name'

-The final output was also ordered in ascending order by the newly calculated mean and foodstuff category name:
+The final output was also ordered in ascending order by the newly calculated mean:

-'ORDER BY mean_percentage_price_difference ASC, foodstuff_name ASC'
+'ORDER BY mean_percentage_price_difference ASC

 The SQL query to answer question 3 is now completed, and by executing it we get a list of groceries with their mean percentage year-to-year difference, which is ordered primarily by the level of this difference and secondarily by the name of each grocery.